PRESIDENT AND CEO

 Jennifer designs, develops and produces within the print, advertising and digital spaces.
 Jennifer received the Rising Star Award by Campaign and Elections magazine, was nominated for Woman of The Year by WJLA ABC-7 and has won numerous national and international design awards.
 In addition to these accolades, some of Jennifer’s work has received national media attention.
 PBS produced a special that focused on a campaign that Jennifer participated in.
 Even Jon Stewart has recognized campaigns which Jennifer has contributed to.
-Jennifer has been a sought after speaker on topics such as responsive design and web usability at both conferences and universities and has worked for clients such as General Motors, AstraZeneca, CBS, CACI, DARPA, SIRI, General Motors and Coke.
+Jennifer has been a sought after speaker on topics such as responsive design and web usability at both conferences and universities and has worked for clients such as General Motors, AstraZeneca, CBS, CACI, DARPA, SRI International, General Motors and Coke.

 lisa ferguson schmidt

 Lisa Ferguson Schmidt is our Accounts Executive here at GVC.
 Lisa is responsible for managing the client accounts and serving as our operations manager and event manager.
 Her attention to detail and keen organizational skills make her the perfect person to manage the daily operations here at GVC and coordinate logistics for our events.
 She is persistent in her drive for improvement and to foster strong client relationships.
 Lisa can liaise effectively with business partners and clients across various sectors and excels in organizing, monitoring and controlling project processes.